-- 7.2.2 The process undertaken to identify relevant consultees for the proposed scheme aimed to ensure that all relevant consultees were engaged.
-This involved the following stages: - Review of consultees involved on other major and recent highway projects and previous studies undertaken for the proposed scheme.
-The list of consultees involved in STPR (Transport Scotland, 2008) and the A9 Dualling: Luncarty to Pass of Birnam project (Jacobs, 2014) was also reviewed and used to identify consultees for the proposed Scheme. - Input from the project team's environmental specialists.
-This project team reviewed and updated the initial list of consultees with organisations and local environmental groups of importance to their area of expertise (e.g. Tay District Salmon Fisheries Board, ScotWays, Association of British Riding Schools, etc.). - Consideration of the scale, size and potential impact of the proposed scheme.
-In addition to those directly affected by the proposed Scheme (e.g. landowners), communities within the direct area of influence were considered for the potential of the proposed scheme to affect them. - Stakeholder mapping exercise in consultation with Transport Scotland. - A large number of consultees were identified through this process.
-The organisations consulted and the information in which was provided relevant to the EIA process are listed in Appendix A7.2.
-(Summary of Consultation) and summarised in Table 7.3 below. - 7.2.4 Landowner consultation has been undertaken throughout the assessment process and has informed the proposed Scheme's design as detailed in Chapter 4 (Iterative Design Development).
-Consultation with landowners has particularly informed the land use assessment in Chapter 8 (People and Communities: Community and Private Assets).
+- The process undertaken to identify relevant consultees for the proposed scheme aimed to ensure that all relevant consultees were engaged.
+This involved the following stages: - Review of consultees involved on other major and recent highways projects and previous studies undertaken for the proposed scheme.
+The list of consultees involved in STPR (Transport Scotland, 2008) and the A9 Dualling: Luncarty to Pass of Birnam project (Jacobs, 2014) was also reviewed and used to identify consultees for the proposed scheme. - Input from the project team environmental specialists.
+The project team reviewed and updated the initial list of consultees with organisations and local environmental groups of importance to their area of expertise (e.g. Scottish Badgers, Scotways). - Consideration of scale, size and potential impact of the proposed scheme.
+In addition to those directly affected by the proposed scheme (e.g. landowners), communities outwith the direct area of influence were considered for the potential for the proposed scheme to affect them. - Stakeholder mapping exercise in consultation with Transport Scotland. - 7.2.3 A large number of consultees were identified through this process.
+The organisations consulted and the information they provided relevant to the EIA are listed in Appendix A7.2 (Summary of Consultation) and summarised in Table 7.3. - 7.2.4 Consultation with landowners the local communities has been undertaken throughout the assessment process and has informed the proposed scheme design as detailed in Chapter 4 (Iterative Design Development).
+Consultation with landowners has particularly informed the land use assessment in Chapter 8 (People and Communities Community and Private Assets).